w3c/wot-ngsi-ld/examples/onboarding.md

 by a relation to other entities in the NGSI-LD graph.
 This may make it possible to access the information expressed in WoT TDs while still making it easy to re-serialized and "expose" WoT TDs when necessary.

-## Applications
+## Purpose Details
+Summary: Use with NGSI-LD Systems to connect to External IoT Devices and Services.

-As a possible application of having a WoT TD in an NGSI-LD graph, consider an NGSI-LD graph used as a "digital twin" of some system.
+* Consider an NGSI-LD graph used as a "digital twin" of some system.
   A WoT TD would provide information about real devices or services that a digital twin could use to access "live data" related to some entity in the digital twin's virtual model.